getsocial-im/getsocial-ios-sdk/README.md

-Open your game on **Xcode** and drag and drop the GetSocialSDK.embeddedframework into your project.
+Open your game on **Xcode** and drag and drop the GetSocial.embeddedframework into your project.